rem137/IA_Manager/README.md

 ## Web interface

 A Flask-based web UI is available for managing projects and tasks.
-The interface uses a dark futuristic theme with red accents and features a left navigation bar, a dynamic central area and a context panel with the daily planning.
+The interface uses a dark futuristic theme with red accents.
+It is organised in three columns:

+* a menu sidebar on the left
+* a central area displaying the task currently recommended by the AI
-Run it with:
+* a right column listing upcoming deadlines and notifications Run it with:

 ```